opendatateam/udata/docs/harvesting.md

 ## Vocabulary

 - **Backend**: designate a protocol implementation to harvest a remote endpoint.
-- **Source**: it's remote end point to harvest.
+- **Source**: it's a remote endpoint to harvest.
 Each harvest source is caracterized by a single endpoint URL and a backend implementation.
-An harvester is configured for each source.
+A harvester is configured for each source.
 - **Job**: designate a full harvesting for a given source.
 - **Validation**: each created harvester needs to be validated by the admin team before being run.

 ## Behavior

-After an harvester for a given source has been created and validated, it will run either on demand or periodically.
+After a harvester for a given source has been created and validated, it will run either on demand or periodically.

-An harvesting job is done in three separate phases:
+A harvesting job is done in three separate phases:

-1. `initialize`: the harvester fetch remote identifiers to harvest and create a single task for each of it
+1. `initialize`: the harvester fetches remote identifiers to harvest and create a single task for each.
 2. `process`: each task created in the `initialize` is executed.
 Each item is processed independently.
 3. `finalize`: when all tasks are done, the `finilize` is a closure for the job and mark it as done.